Salt Lake City Identity Theft Defense Lawyer

 - Access to medical services

 In Utah, you cannot claim a defense by stating you didn’t know the information was not yours.
 However, there are other defenses and ways to weaken the government’s case against you.
 An experienced criminal defense attorney can evaluate the case and give you a more concrete sense of your defense.
+For help determining your best defense against identity theft charges, call our Salt Lake City identity theft defense lawyer as soon as possible.

 Call a Dedicated Salt Lake City Attorney to Challenge Identity Theft Charges